 9 Ways to Implement a Cyber Security Culture in Your Organization

 Promoting online safety at work is a critical step in enhancing your organization’s cyber security posture.
-As the cyber security landscape evolves, so should your employees, becoming best prepared to prevent, detect, and respond to a data breach or security incident.
-Every year, more and more employees take their work home with them, blurring the lines between work and personal life; making cyber security more important than ever.
+As the cyber security landscape evolves, so should your employees by becoming prepared to prevent, detect, and respond to a data breach or security incident.
+Every year, more and more employees take their work home with them, blurring the lines between work and personal life.
+This is what makes a strong cyber security culture more important than ever.

-Additionally, recent studies have reported that human error accounts for 90 percent of cyber-attacks by either clicking on links, opening unknown attachments, or releasing personal/confidential credentials.
-In 2017, the top threat actions were use of stolen credentials, phishing, misdelivery, or privilege abuse.
+While this may seem simple, cyber security culture is more than implementing policies.
+This should be an in-depth training and explanation of why employees need to change their passwords regularly and how they can protect themselves and the company from cybercrime.
+According to ESG, 40% of companies reported that cyber security will remain a top priority moving forward and will drive their technology spending.
+Establishing a strong cyber security culture is a top priority of this initiative.
+Since recent studies have reported that human error accounts for 90 percent of cyber-attacks by either clicking on links, opening unknown attachments, or releasing personal/confidential credentials, it’s understandable why cyber security is a top priority for companies.
+In 2017, the top threat actions were the use of stolen credentials, phishing, misdelivery, or privilege abuse.
 Creating a culture of cyber security awareness in your organization can help prevent a data breach or security incident from occurring, but it begins from the top down.
+So, where should you start?

-- Practice Strong Password Management: A strong password should follow NIST guidelines containing an eight character minimum and 64 character maximum length.
+- Practice Strong Password Management: A strong password should follow NIST guidelines containing an eight-character minimum and 64 characters maximum length.
+This is a simple way to implement cyber security culture in organizations and can be taught to employees in a quick meeting.

 - Host Anti-Phishing Training: As phishing becomes an increasing way for hackers to breach systems and steal information, educating employees on identifying phishing emails and reporting them to IT will help minimize IT risk from email and malware.